nasa/cumulus/packages/db/README.md

   npx knex migrate:make migration_name
 ```

-This will create a new migration file under migrations/.
+This will create a new migration file under `migrations`.
 Please do not modify the existing files in
-migrations/ directory.
+migrations directory.

 **Important: Schema Synchronization**
 Because `Standard Migrations` uses patches and the `Bootstrap Mode` uses a "clean slate" model,